WagnerUmezaki/coding-challenges/remove-islands/problem.md

 Credit: https://www.youtube.com/watch?v=4tYoVx0QoN0

-Given an binary integer 2d array, filled with 0 and 1.
+Given a binary integer 2d array, filled with 0's and 1's.
 Remove all 1's that not connects to the border.
 1's that connects to the the border through another 1's are valid.

 Connection is considered only on horizontal and vertical tuples.